Srishtisha-21/python-mini-projects/README.md

 02	Password Generator	- Create secure passwords in one click.

-03	To-Do List -	Simple task tracker in the terminal.

-04	Weather App -	Get live weather data from an API.

-05	File Organizer -	Automatically sort files by type.

-06	Tic-Tac-Toe -	Classic console game with clean logic.

-07	Quiz App -	Interactive quiz with instant scoring.

-08	Web Scraper -	Collect information from any webpage.

-09	Alarm Clock -	Schedule a sound alert at a set time.

-10	Expense Tracker -	Keep track of your daily spending.

   ✨ More projects coming soon!
 Feel free to contribute your own ideas.